RIEB Discussion Paper Series No.2025-16

 Abstract

-This paper examines which education policies effectively serve underrepresented groups in developing countries by distinguishing between cost/demand-side and supply-side interventions.
-Using a regression discontinuity design, it shows that Indonesia's Free Primary Education (FPE) program, which abolished primary school tuition fees in 1977–1978, more effectively improved historically low female educational attainment than the concurrent school construction program.
-These educational gains also reduced child marriage and raised future earnings among women.
-FPE's impact was larger in areas with greater school supply but remained effective in communi ties lacking bride price practices.
-Eliminating tuition fees can promote female education even in culturally low-demand settings.
+This paper examines what types of education policies can effectively serve underrepresented groups, given local culture in developing countries.
+Using a regression discontinuity design, it shows that Indonesia's Free Primary Education (FPE) program, which abolished primary school tuition fees in 1977–1978, improved historically low female educational attainment.
+These educational gains also reduced child marriage and raised future earnings.
+Unlike the concurrent school construction program, FPE was equally effective in communities without a bride price custom.
+In culturally low-demand settings, tuition removal can more effectively promote female education than supply-side interventions, helping to close education gaps across gender and culture.

 Keywords